GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 - In Wireshark, right-click on any of the packets in the stream and go "Follow > TCP Stream".
 A new window should open with the traffic stream reconstructed from the packets captured.
 Take note of the password entry seen in plaintext.

 - Now trying viewing this information through TCPDump.
-On the ubuntu server, run TCPdump and watch the very end of the hexidecimal output for the data being pushed in each segment.
+On the ubuntu server, run TCPDump and watch the very end of the hexadecimal output for the data being pushed in each segment.

 ```
 $ sudo tcpdump -i eth0 -X dst 172.20.0.3
 ```

-*As you type each letter of the password, notice that the tcpdump traffic captures them in seperate segments.
+*As you type each letter of the password, notice that the TCPDump traffic captures them in separate segments.

 Use SSH to protect communications with the server
 =====
-- Ensure that Wireshark is open on your ubunutu host and restart the packet capture on the docker container adapter that was previously identified.
+- Ensure that Wireshark is open on your ubuntu host and restart the packet capture on the docker container adapter that was previously identified.

 - From the client computer, use the SSH command to access the server using its IP address:
 ```
 $ ssh <IP ADDRESS>
 ```
-- The first time you SSH to a server, SSH will warn you that the “authenticity ofthe host… can’t be established”.
+- The first time you SSH to a server, SSH will warn you that the “authenticity of the host… can’t be established”.
 Type “yes” at the prompt.

 - View the file content by typing:
 ```